HuaxingR/yolo_linear/README.md

 ## This is a multi-task learning based on YOLOv5 algorithm.
 We added counting regression head to replace the original detection head of YOLOv5.
+### We flattened the output of SPPF module and added linear layer after SPPF module.
+Then we used MSEloss to find the loss of the counting number of objects.
 Below is the overview of teh architecture:
                  from  n    params  module                                  arguments
   0                -1  1      3520  models.common.Conv                      [3, 32, 6, 2, 2]